dylanaraps/dotfiles/scripts/fetch/Readme.md

 # fetch.sh

 This is the home of my fetch script, I've spent the past few days rewriting this
-\n and it now supports other distros as well as a ton of new features.
+<br/> and it now supports other distros as well as a ton of new features.

 ![1](https://sr.ht/5aNV.png)